kaseypocius/MUMT-307-ShimmeringPeaks/docs/how.md

 ```
 <br>

 Then we mix everything together into the needed mono signal to sent back into the reverberators.
+The Feedback constant can be a negative value, so you can also use this step to invert the phase of the signal before it's fed back into the reverberator, added another level of modulation depth if desired.

 <br>
 ```